 - Athletics scholarships.
 The partial athletics scholarship model rewards athletics ability while allowing student-athletes to earn other sources of financial aid.
 A recent study on the financial impact of the partial-scholarship model and found that in general, scholarship student-athletes benefit institutions’ overall academic profile, and the partial-aid model generates revenue for the school.

 - Balanced bottom line.
 The median expense for Division II athletics departments with football is roughly $6 million, while that figure is about $15 million for Division I Football Championship Subdivision programs and about $64 million for programs in the Division I Football Bowl Subdivision.

 - Favorable admission rates.
-Division II membership is split almost evenly, with 49 percent of schools being public and 51 percent private.
+Division II membership is split almost evenly between public and private institutions.
 On average, Division II schools have the highest admission rate (70 percent, versus 62-63 percent in the other two divisions).

 - Community engagement.
-Through student-athlete leadership, Division II has enjoyed long-term and successful partnerships with the Make-A-Wish Foundation, Team Impact and military groups.
-In addition, Division II is the only division to conduct community engagement activities at all championships final sites.
+Through student-athlete leadership, Division II has enjoyed long-term and successful partnerships with the Make-A-Wish Foundation, Team IMPACT and military groups.
+In addition, Division II conducts community engagement activities at all championships final sites.

 - Positive game environment.
 Division II members pledge to conduct athletics contests in a family-friendly environment that is civil and entertaining.

 - Unique geographical footprint.
 Division II is the only NCAA division with schools in Alaska (Anchorage and Fairbanks), Puerto Rico (Bayamon, Mayaguez and Rio Piedras) and Canada (Simon Fraser).

 - National championship opportunities.
 Division II features unparalleled opportunity for student-athletes to advance to national championship competition as a result of the division’s generous championship access ratios (the highest among the three NCAA divisions).